MDanialSaleem/driver-drowsiness-detection/readme.md

 2. Feed the bounding box of face into a facial landmark detector.
 A pretrained landmark finder is located in dlib.
 This has been implemented.

 3. After finding landmarks like eye, mouth, we need to feed them into a classifier.
 A pretrained classifier is given [here](https://data-flair.training/blogs/python-project-driver-drowsiness-detection-system/).
 This project is completely working.
 However, this uses haar cascade based facial detection which is known to be inefficient.
 I could not find a pretrained yawn model.
-The readme of [this project](https://github.com/AnirudhGP/DrowsyDriverDetection) contains links to datasets for eye and yawn.
-These can be optionally trained or maybe we can find a pretrained model.
+Dataset was obtained from [here](http://parnec.nuaa.edu.cn/xtan/data/ClosedEyeDatabases.html).
+We used the one with only eye patches.
+This dataset was trained on primitive model.
+Currently, accuracy is nearly 95% with no signs of overfitting.

 The current project contains two files, haar.py which uses a haar based classifier.
 This classifier can be downloaded from [here](https://data-flair.training/blogs/python-project-driver-drowsiness-detection-system/).